mariourban83/interactive-frontend-website/README.md

-# infoCountry app- Usefull information about World countries in one place.
+# Milestone project 2 for Code Institute - Interactive Frontend Development Module.
-## Milestone project 2 for Code Institute - Interactive Frontend Development Module.
+## infoCountry app.
+Usefull information about World countries in one place.

 .....This project is still under development....